-KMO initiated the biggest project in its history in late 1960's.
+KMO initiated the biggest project in its history in the late 1960s.
 Both a theodolite for the absolute measurement and a variometer for the continuous measurement had to be updated.
 A committee was formed in 1968 for a feasibility study to develop a new standard magnetometer system.
-The team for this project at KMO was led by Dr. Kazuo Yanagihara who had worked for KMO

-- 5 since 1947 after he had studied physics at the University of Tokyo and served as the 4th director of KMO from 1969 to 1976.
+The team for this project at KMO was led by Kazuo Yanagihara, who had worked for KMO since 1947 after he had studied physics at the University of Tokyo, and he served as the fourth director of KMO from 1969 to 1976.
 Many staff members pointed out that his vision and enthusiasm had driven the project forward (e.g., Kuwashima, 2012; Kawamura, 2013).
-Dr. Yanagihara was open-minded to using a new technology and was determined to exclude as many noise sources as possible.
-He recalled his visit to Castlerock Magnetic Observatory in California to see an observation system using brand-new optical pumping magnetometers (Yanagihara, 1983). - 10 The committee finalized an extremely ambitious plan in 1969.
+Yanagihara was open-minded to using a new technology and was determined to exclude as many noise sources as possible.
+He recalled his visit to Castlerock Magnetic Observatory in California to see an observation system using brand-new optical pumping magnetometers (Yanagihara, 1983).

+The committee finalized an extremely ambitious plan in 1969.
 In their plan, the geomagnetic field was measured at the highest standard in the world in a digital form by using four optical pumping magnetometers, a newly designed theodolite, a proton precession magnetometer and a computing unit.
-Not only the accuracy of measured values but also a fine time resolution was ambitious; they planned to measure the geomagnetic field every three seconds and provide 1 minute values averaging 3-second values on the regular basis.
-Furthermore, the continuous measurement including data processing was automatically controlled. - 15 Buildings were also planned to be newly constructed to reduce observation noises.
-The whole observation system was named as Kakioka Automatic Standard Magnetometer (KASMMER).
+Not only the accuracy of measured values but also a fine time resolution was ambitious; they planned to measure the geomagnetic field every 3 s and provide 1 min values averaging 3 s values on a regular basis.
+Furthermore, the continuous measurement including data processing was automatically controlled.
+Buildings were also planned to be newly constructed to reduce observation noises.
+The whole observation system was named KASMMER.

-Thus, the 200-million-yen project to construct the observation system of the geomagnetic field in a highest standard was kicked off in 1970.
-The new theodolite, named as DI72, was consisted of a Helmholtz coil for a rough compensation and a search coil for a fine compensation and measured both the declination and inclination simultaneously by manually rotating the
+Thus, the JPY 200 million project to construct the observation system of the geomagnetic field to the highest standards kicked off in 1970.
+The new theodolite, named DI-72, consisted of a Helmholtz coil for a rough compensation and a search coil for a fine compensation and measured both the declination and inclination simultaneously by manually ro-